semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

 ---
-description: Semaphore 2.0 lets you easily run Docker Compose to build and test multi-container applications.
+Description: Semaphore 2.0 lets you easily run Docker Compose to build and test multi-container applications.
 This page shows you how it can be done.
 ---

 # Using Docker Compose in CI

-Semaphore lets you easily run Docker Compose to build and test multi-container applications.
+Semaphore makes it easy to run Docker Compose to build and test multi-container applications.